FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);

-            var createWebRTCToken = new CreateWebRTCToken(); // CreateWebRTCToken | Information needed to craft a JWT compatible with the platforms WebRTC APIs
+            var createWebRTCToken = new CreateWebRTCToken(To={ E.164 formatted phone number to which calls using this token will be made. }, From={ E.164 formatted phone number owned by the reqeusting account from which calls using this token will be made. }, Uses={ number of times this token may be used for a WebRTC call }); // CreateWebRTCToken | Information needed to craft a JWT compatible with the platforms WebRTC APIs

             try
             {